January 2025

 Wooden desk with a computer setup.
 On the desk is a Dell computer monitor displaying a sunset landscape with the date December 2024, a keyboard, speakers, a bottle of Western Gold Straight Bourbon Whiskey, a glass of what appears to be whisky or similar beverage, a pair of sunglasses, and a pen.
 The overall ambience suggests a personal workspace or home office.

-We travelled to Lilliesleaf has the Cross Keys pub in Ancrum was shut.
-The Plough pub in Lilliesleaf was also shut so we travelled six miles to Melrose.
-Missing last orders at the Kings Arms we found the Ship pub open, Charlie racked pool balls after ordering himself a pint of bitter and me a slice of Guinness.
-Football displayed on a huge television set annoyed me.
+As the Cross Keys pub in Ancrum was closed, We travelled to Lilliesleaf.
+Also, the Plough pub in Lilliesleaf was closed, so we drove six miles to Melrose.
+Upon our departure from the Kings Arms, we discovered that the Ship pub was still open.
+Charlie proceeded to rack pool balls after ordering a pint of bitter and, for me, a slice of Guinness.
+Football displayed on a huge television set irritated me.

 Charlie wearing a burgundy shirt, bending over a pool table.
 He is holding a pool cue and appears to be about to make a shot.
 The white cue ball is on the table, near Charlie.
 The setting appears to be a pub or bar, with a green pool table as the focal point.
 The background shows some dark wood panelling and geometric wallpaper.
 A portion of a television screen is visible in the upper right corner.